Frazier School District

-The Frazier School District is a diminutive, rural public school district located in Fayette County, Pennsylvania, about 35 miles south of Pittsburgh.
+The Frazier School District is a rural public school district located in Fayette County, Pennsylvania, about 35 miles south of Pittsburgh.
 It serves the boroughs of Perryopolis and Newell, and the townships of Perry, Jefferson, and Lower Tyrone.
 Frazier School District encompasses approximately 83 square miles.
 According to 2000 federal census data it serves a resident population of 8,531.
 By 2010, the district's population declined to 8,006 people.
 The educational attainment levels for the Frazier School District population (25 years old and over) were 88.8% high school graduates and 16.1% college graduates.
 The district is one of the 500 public school districts of Pennsylvania.